esemsc-jz2824/jidan.zhang.github.io/_pages/about.md

 News
 ------
+2025.07 One paper is accepted by [IEEE Transactions on Geoscience and Remote Sensing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=36)!
 2024.06 Happy Graduation!
 2024.03 One paper is accepted by [IGARSS 2024](https://2024.ieeeigarss.org/index.php) (As an Oral Presentation)!
 2022.11 One paper is accepted by [Remote Sensing](https://www.mdpi.com/journal/remotesensing)!